Xolof/contact-form/README.md

 [![Tests](https://github.com/Xolof/contact-form/actions/workflows/tests.yml/badge.svg)](https://github.com/Xolof/contact-form/actions/workflows/tests.yml)

 This is a simple application with a Guestbook where visitors can leave messages.
-The admin user can delete messages.
+The admin user can delete, publish and unpublish messages.